Our goal is to share information and products that are truly helpful to renters.

 The main point we hope you take away is that you should consider both financial and personal reasons when you’re choosing your living arrangements.
 Think about your lifestyle — the type of home and neighborhood you want to live in at this point in your life.

 Think about money — the money you have in the bank, the money you owe, and the money you want to save and build for the future.
-Think about all of these things and do so carefully.
 To rent or buy a house is a big decision and you want to be sure about your choice.
 Be sure to use our tool to get firm answers about each option.
 Then, when you’ve got the right answer, take a deep breath and figure out the next steps toward finding our next place to live!

 Your renters rights, in your state.